iLinkConfluent/Conflyent-Airlines-Gen-AI/Azure_OpenAI.md

 Follow below steps to create a resource and deploy a model:

-1. Create an Azure OpenAI resource
+* Create an Azure OpenAI resource and Deploy models refere Microsoft documentation -<https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal>

-2. Deploy a model

 ## Here are the requirements for Azure OpenAI models

-### For Embeddings
+### Embeddings model used for kafka.py

 - Model name: text-embedding-ada-002
 - Model version: 2